Hand Lettering Guide For Beginners

 In calligraphy, artists write out letters.
 With hand lettering, lettering artists draw each individual letterform.
 Or, to put it simply, hand lettering is the art of hand drawing letters, and calligraphy is the art of writing.

-Lettering artists also don’t need a special tool to create their work, while calligraphers use a special calligraphy pen.
+Lettering artists don’t need a special tool to create their work, while calligraphers use a special calligraphy pen.

 There is also a form of calligraphy called brush calligraphy that uses a brush pen.
 This is popular in Chinese culture and is similar to brush painting.
 Chinese Brush Painting is an ancient art that uses brush strokes to depict an object or scene.
 Brush letterings are similar to calligraphy.
 In brush lettering, heavy pressure is applied for downward strokes, and light pressure is used for upward strokes.